 To take the insulating effect of the seasonal snow cover on the ground thermal regime into account, time series of snow depths are required in thermal modelling.
 Time series derived from space-borne passive microwave sensors have been employed to drive thermal models for a small region in Siberia (Westermann et al., 2017), but work in the ESA GlobPermafrost showed major deficits especially in mountain and coastal areas, as well as in areas with a high fraction of water bodies.
 These findings are in line with major validation studies (e.g. Takala et al., 2013; see also open discussion of Westermann et al., 2017).
-Furthermore, the coarse spatial resolution of ~25km would strongly decrease the final resolution of Permafrost\cci products below threshold resolution [RD-1], and compromise acceptance in the permafrost community.
-Similar to ESA GlobPermafrost, we use a degree-day based snow model driven by downscaled reanalysis data in year 1 to overcome these problems, leading to a snow data at a spatial resolution matching the LST input data sets (1km).
-Snowfall data sets are generated by downscaling ERA-5 precipitation fields with altitude (5% increase per 1000m) and applying a threshold criterion of $0^{\circ}$ C of the downscaled air temperatures (see above).
-For the melt rate, we again use downscaled air temperatures in conjunction of a melt threshold (0°C) and latitude- and day-of-year dependent degree-day factors, as in ESA GlobPermafrost.
+Furthermore, the coarse spatial resolution of ~25km would strongly decrease the final resolution of Permafrost cci products below threshold resolution [RD-1], and compromise acceptance in the permafrost community.
+Similar to ESA GlobPermafrost, we use a physically-based snow model driven by downscaled reanalysis data in year 1 to overcome these problems, leading to a snow data at a spatial resolution matching the LST input data sets (1km).
+Snowfall data sets are generated by downscaling ERA-5 precipitation fields with altitude (5% increase per 1000m) and applying a threshold criterion of 0°C of the downscaled air temperatures (see above).
+For the melt rate, a degree-day based melt model has been applied in in years 1-3 of Permaforst cci, but this is supplemented by a simple surface energy balance formulation in CCI4 iteration 1.
+While sensible heat fluxes are again derived from a degree-day approach using downscaled air temperatures from ERA-5, incoming short- and longwave radiation are explicitly accounted for.
+These are again derived from ERA-5 and downscaled for the altitude of each 1km model grid cell using the TopoScale approach (Fiddes and Gruber, 2014).
+The snow albedo is parameterized as in the simple snow model in the CryoGrid community model (which is the same approach as used in CryoGrid 3, Westermann et al., 2016), with the albedo decaying from a maximum value for fresh snow (set to 0.85) to a minimum value for old snow (set to 0.5) with independent decay coefficients for dry and wet (i.e. melting) snow.
 Both snowfall and melt are accumulated for the same eight day periods as the LST forcing.